alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 Anyway the C++ RAII classes reduce the client code compared to direct use of the GDI API, but that’s just a nice bonus: they exist to provide *correctness* via guaranteed cleanup.
 This is however paid for by incurring some needless *inefficiency*, namely that *n* selection effect calls of `SelectObject` are paired with *n* corresponding guaranteed unselection calls, when just 1 final unselection call would suffice… The GDI API provides the `SaveDC` and `RestoreDC` functions to address that efficiency concern, where `SaveDC` saves the current selections, somewhere, and `RestoreDC` restores the last saved state.

-However, from a C++ RAII automation point of view `SaveDC`+`RestoreDC` are slightly problematic because the unselection in `RestoreDC` should ideally be done before any possibly selected pen or brush is destroyed, which practically requires overlapping lifetimes for the RAII objects, and overlapping lifetimes don’t match C++ scopes very well.
+However, from a C++ RAII automation point of view `SaveDC`+`RestoreDC` are slightly problematic because the unselection in `RestoreDC` should ideally be done before any possibly selected pen or brush is destroyed, which practically requires partially overlapping lifetimes for the RAII objects, and partially overlapping lifetimes don’t match C++ scopes very well.

 ---